WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ## Summer 2025 / 2026 Projects

-### BioNix - Research Software
+### BioNix - Research Software - Open Source
 This project helps with reproducibility in the field of Bioinformatics.
 For more details see [BioNix project](student-bionix) and the [BioNix Getting Started Wiki](https://github.com/WEHI-ResearchComputing/BioNix-GettingStarted/wiki).

-### Genomics Invoicing - Research Software
+### Genomics Invoicing - Research Software - Open Source

 This project helps the Genomics lab quote their complex product range to internal and external clients.
 For more details see [Genomics Invoicing project](student-genomics-invoicing).

-### Duplex Sequencing Plugin - Research Software
+### Duplex Sequencing Plugin - Research Software - Open Source

 This project helps the Genomics lab  streamline quality control plot generation for duplex sequencing data.
 For more details see [Duplex Sequencing Plugin project](student-duplex-sequencing)

-### Data Commons / REDMANE - Research - Full-Stack Web Developer, Data Engineering
+### Data Commons / REDMANE - Research - Open Source
 This project aims to create a proof-of-concept for a Data Lakehouse / Data Commons at WEHI.
 For more details see [Introduction to REDMANE](https://www.canva.com/design/DAGblemAUC0/DJfOcOWjcSxjpuqAwLIUcw/view?utm_content=DAGblemAUC0&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h5673c27e7b), [Data Lakehouse / Data Commons project](student-data-commons) and the [Data Commons Wiki](https://github.com/WEHI-ResearchComputing/data-commons/wiki).

-Key tasks for REDMANE - Semester 2 2025 include:
+Key tasks for REDMANE include:
 1. Aim to finalise the demo environment including data and web services
 2. Improve the data registry web application
 3. Setup authentication on the data registry and data portals
 4. Try federated learning scenarios in conjunction with REDMANE

-### Student Organiser - Full-Stack Web Developer
+### Student Organiser  - Open Source
 This project aims to improve [the web application](https://github.com/WEHI-ResearchComputing/student-intern-organiser) that WEHI RCP uses to help streamline the recruitment of students for the internship program.
 For more details [read the student organiser project.](student-organiser)

-Key tasks for Student Organiser - Semester 2 2025 include:
+Key tasks for Student Organiser include:
 1. Create an easy way to generate Individual Learning Plans for all interns
 2. Improve and update emails
 3. Key reporting queries